Robohrriday/Robohrriday.github.io/_posts/2025-09-27-building-website-with-ai.md

 - Github Pages?
 Free static site hosting service provided by GitHub, allowing users to host websites directly from a GitHub repository.
 - Jekyll-based?
 Static site building tool; no CSS and HTML hassle for me.
 Write plain markdown files and Jekyll handles rest for you.
 - Minimal and Responsive-design?
 Easy to maintain and extend

-**Note**: It is necessary to the name the repository which will be hosting the GitHub pages as `<username>.github.io`.
-For instance, my GitHub username is `Robohrriday`, hence, the repo name hosting my website is also `Robohrriday.github.io`.

 ### Using GitHub Copilot for Initial Scaffolding